MbuviM/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Script that lists environmental variables.
 Script that lists all local variables and environment variables, and functions.
 6. Script that creates a new local variable
+7. Script that creates a new global variable.